kamilburda/batcher/docs/sections/Customization.md

 * `[layer path, [,], [[[%c]]] ]` → `[Body],[Hands],[Left]`

+## More Export Options

+For Export Layers, pressing the `Export Options...` button reveals additional export options described below:

+* *If a file exists*: If this is set to `Ask` (the default), the user is asked to choose how to handle existing files (replace, skip, rename, etc.).
+Setting this to a different value applies that mode to each file without asking the user (e.g. setting this to `Replace` will automatically replace all existing files with the same name).
+* *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
+  The latter two options provide multi-layer export.
+This allows exporting e.g. multipage PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
+* *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
+  For Export Layers, the text entry next to `Name` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
+* *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension instead of the one in the `File extension` text entry.
+  For Export Layers, you very likely need to choose `Full layer name` in the text entry next to `Name` to preserve file extensions in layer names.
+* *Convert file extension to lowercase*: File extensions in layer names are converted to lowercase.

 ## Procedures

 Procedures allow you to apply image filters to each layer.